aubm/postmanerator/README.md

 > How great would it be if we could use [Postman's](https://www.getpostman.com/) well-maintained collections to generate beautiful documentations with a single command?

-Well guess what some guy, now you can use Postmanerator to do just that!
+Well guess what some guy, now you can use Postmanerator to do so!
 Can I?

 Just download the [latest release on Github](https://github.com/aubm/postmanerator/releases/latest).
 You obviously need to pick the right binary depending on your environment.
 Then place that binary somewhere in your system that is in your PATH, you could rename it to simply `postmanerator`.

-After that, export your Postman collection, let's say in `$YOUR_PROJECT/postman/collection.json` and simply run:
+Afterwards, export your Postman collection, let's say in `$YOUR_PROJECT/postman/collection.json` and simply run:

 ```
 postmanerator -output=./doc.html -collection=$YOUR_PROJECT/postman/collection.json